-Autumn Term 1 2021
+Autumn Term 1 2023

 Year 3 have settled really well and quickly back into their school routine.
 They are so eager to learn and are showing that they are active, resilient and independent earners already!
 What a great start to Key Stage 2!
 Year 3 have been busy establishing their class rules to ensure they keep themselves safe and always try their very best.
 We’ve been working hard on setting our ‘Investors in Pupils’ target for this half term and everyone knows the role they need to play to achieve it.
-This half term the children have decided their target is to keep the class tidy and they’ve chosen as their reward to have a non uniform day and movie day with popcorn!
-Year 3 are certainly working as a team to ensure they meet their target.
+This half term the children have decided their target is to keep the class and cloakroom tidy and they’ve chosen as their reward to have a movie day with popcorn!
+Year 3 a re certainly working as a team to ensure they meet their target.
 Our topic this half term is ‘The Stone Age’.
 Please have a look at Year 3’s half term plan so you can see what we will be getting up to in all our curriculum areas.
 Keep checking out our class page to see our learning journey this year.

 R.E. – The Christian Family

 We began our first topic in R.E. by reflected on what it means to be part of a family and part of God’s family.
 We talked about the ways we live our lives as a Christian and how we help our families.
 We spoke about how even the smallest gestures can mean so much and shows our family our great love for them.
 We considered our own unique gifts and talents and thought about how we can show our gratitude and give thanks to God.

 We then began to think about baptism.
 We looked at some of the signs and started to learn about their meaning.
 We began by talking about the signs of baptism that we could see and talked about what they already knew about these.

 The children came up with some great questions in preparation for our visit to church where we will go see Fr Andrew to learn more about baptism.
 Some of our great questions are:

 Why does the priest pour water over the baby’s head?’

 What happens during Baptism?’